Hi friend and Welcome!

 These are going to need a good amp to deliver optimal sound quality and volume.
 I have done a bit of research and a few great options are:

 Perhaps the most transparent and honest set of cans you will find.
-The bass is clear and precise, but doesn’t really hit as hard as some would like.
-Just be aware of your sound source before passing judgement on the headphones themselves.
-Also a good amp is highly beneficial, if not mandatory to bring out the best in these.
+The bass is clear and precise but doesn’t really hit as hard as some would like.
+Just be aware of your sound source before passing judgment on the headphones themselves.
+Also, a good amp is highly beneficial, if not mandatory to bring out the best in these.
 They have been called the genre master, and the best price to performance ratio out there!

 Audio Technica ATH M50